-An officer making a social contact referral will staff the case with the LEAD® Operations Team.
-If the Operations Team agrees that the potential referral is a good fit for the program, the referring officer will contact the individual he/she seeks to refer.
-If the individual is willing to be referred to LEAD®, the officer will call the Screening and Outreach Coordinator who will, if possible, provide an immediate screening.
+An officer making a social contact referral will staff the case with the LEAD® Deputy District Attorney and the LEAD® Screening and Outreach Coordinator.
+If the individual meets criteria and is a good fit for the program, the officer will contact the referred individual and connect them with the Screening and Outreach Coordinator for an immediate initial screening.